vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/25_jitamasmAkamudbhinnamasmAkamRtamasmAkaM_tejo-sm.md

 <details><summary>Whitney</summary>

+### Translation
-25. ⌊28.⌋ Ours is etc. etc.; let him not be released from the fetter of
+22. ⌊25.⌋ Ours is etc. etc.; let him not be released from the fetter of
-Mitra-and-Varuṇa.
+the two congruent (*sam-yánt*) days.
 Of him now etc. etc.

+### Notes
+There is nothing elsewhere in the text to show what these two days are.
+Perhaps they are day and night over again, viewed as each a form or
+aspect of a day. ⌊The use of the obscure *saṁyánt* (with *ṛtú* and
+*śrī́*) at ix.
+5. 33 should here be noted.⌋
 </details>

 <details><summary>Griffith</summary>

-Whatever, etc. Let him not be freed from the noose of Mitra- Varuna, etc.
+Whatever, etc. Let him not be freed from the noose of continued Day, etc.
 </details>

 <details><summary>पदपाठः</summary>